chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 ### Error: Database is being accessed by other users

-**Reason behind error:** Some services may be still in running state and are referring to the database, while restore service is trying to drop the database.
+**Reason behind error:** Some services are still in running state and they are referring to the database, while restore service is trying to drop the database.
 Please check if all the front end and backend services are stopped.

 **Steps to resolve:**  Execute below command on all frontend and backend nodes